 So refreshing, and it is great for when your picking fruit in the heat.
 I used to always take a couple to work when I was picking Bananas, as it was great for reviving heat-stroked backpackers!
 The fluid plus the vitamin B+C for the dehydration and sugars and protein for the shock, really seemed to help them, where giving just drinking water just made them cramp up.

 “The Bush lemon tree, a naturalized lemon, grows wild in subtropical Australia.
 It is very hardy, and has a thick skin with a true lemon flavour; the zest is good for cooking.”

 It grows to about 4m in a sunny position”

 Pinched straight from Wikipedia, and I couldn’t have said it any better myself, except I have to add, I’ve seen it thriving just about everywhere I’ve traveled, from the dry centre of NT, to the tropics of QLD and even down south in the highlands of NSW.

 There get they even get the odd bit of snow some years but it doesn’t seem to effect them at all.

 It’s a bloody tough and adaptable plant this one!

 There you have it, another must have, awesome Aussie plant.

-Grown by us, our friends or wild harvested when we are out exploring, no nasties, no chems, no problems!!!
+Grown organically by us, or wild harvested when we are out exploring the bush, no nasties, no chems, no problems!!!